Easy Breakfast Recipe: Kale and Goat Cheese Frittata Cups

 In our house, frittatas, the Italian egg dish that’s often made in a skillet, are usually reserved for a Sunday clean-out-the-fridge night.
 They’re simple to throw together, satisfying, and you can use almost any vegetable or cheese you have on hand.
 But lately, they’ve been making their way onto the breakfast table.
-Actually, to be truthful: I’ve been doing a portable version for busy weekday mornings.
+Actually, to be truthful, I’ve been doing a portable version for busy weekday mornings.

 While they are meant to be served warm, they’re actually wonderful room temperature or even cold, making them a great grab-and-go lunch option as well.
 And this recipe is versatile.
 Don’t like kale?
 Substitute a different leafy green.
 Have broccoli you need to use up?
 Chop it up and throw it in.
 Prefer Parmesan to goat cheese?
 No problem.
-So you can experiment here and find a version of this recipe that suits your own taste.
+You can experiment here and find a version of this recipe that suits your own taste.

-Kale and Goat Cheese Fritatta Cups
+Kale and Goat Cheese Frittata Cups

 Makes8 individual cups

-2 cups chopped kale
+- 2 cups

 garlic clove, thinly sliced

-3 tablespoons olive oil
+- 3 tablespoons

-1/4 teaspoons red pepper flakes
+red pepper flakes

-1/4 teaspoon salt
+- 1/4 teaspoon

-Dash ground black pepper
+ground black pepper

-1/2 teaspoon dried thyme
+- 1/2 teaspoon

-1/4 cup goat cheese, crumbled
+goat cheese, crumbled

 Preheat the oven to 350°F. To get 2 cups kale, remove the leaves from the kale ribs.
 Wash and dry the leaves and cut them into 1/2-inch-wide strips.